-What are the Risk/s Identified Management Approach Identify risk/s related to material topic of the organization

-The depletion or destruction of natural resources is altogether a non- issue.
+What are the Risk/s Identified Management Approach Identify risk/s related to material topic of the organization The depletion or destruction of natural resources is altogether a non- issue.
+MGCH will function sustainably to provide power to our country.
 None of the projects will require compensatory or remedial measures to restore natural resources and will spew any harmful by-products - gas emissions or solid and liquid secretions - into the earth's soil or atmosphere (such as would be the case in energy being generated from coal, for example).